ar-mac/crud_all_the_way/README.md

 Whenever you need to generate the ID use the function from `/src/helpers/nanoid.js`

-## Tasks
+## Tasks for Basic+

-1. In /users Fetch all users
+1. √ In /users Fetch all users
-2. In /users/featured Fetch 3 featured users
+2. √ In /users/featured Fetch 3 featured users
 3. In /users/:userId
-   1. Fetch user data
+   1. √ Fetch user data
-   2. Fetch posts created by the user
+   2. √ Fetch posts created by the user
-   3. Fetch posts observed by the user
+   3. X Fetch posts observed by the user
-4. In /posts/create implement post creation
+4. √ In /posts/create implement post creation
-5. In /posts fetch paginated list of posts
+5. X In /posts fetch paginated list of posts
 6. In /posts/:postId
-   1. Fetch post data
+   1. √ Fetch post data
-   2. Fetch information how many users observe the post
+   2. √ Fetch information how many users observe the post
-   3. Add ability to observe/stop observing post depending on the situation
+   3. X Add ability to observe/stop observing post depending on the situation
-   4. Add ability to like/unlike the post
+   4. √ Add ability to like/unlike the post

+## Tasks for Intermediate

+1. In /users/featured add ability to change limit param
+   1. By default limit === 3
+   2. Debounce input changes to load the query after 500ms
+2. In /posts/:postId
+   1. Add optimistic loading for like/unlike to mitigate slow server response
+   2. Add ability to observe/stop observing post depending on the situation
+3. In /users/:userId
+   1. Fetch posts observed by the user
+4. In /posts fetch paginated list of posts

+Tips:
+* Do not add onSuccess in reusable hooks

 ## Disclaimer